 Let's start with some notation.
 There are many sources of latency within the BigchainDB cluster, but a key one is the time it takes information to travel from one node to another node.
 Let's call the typical one-hop node-to-node latency t{hop} .
 The duration of t{hop} depends a lot on how the nodes are distributed.
-If the nodes are all in one data center, then t{hop} might be t's Assigned Node less than 1 ms. If the nodes are distributed globally, then $t{\sf hop}$ might be 150 ms
+If the nodes are all in one data center, then t{hop} might be less than 1 ms. If the nodes are distributed globally, then t{hop} might be 150 ms.